Cantigas/Cancionero

 Informant / Performers

 Jerusalem National Sound Archives placement: Y 2091/6 Referenced and notated in: El ciclo de la vida, pg.
 193, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This Bulgarian dowry song is an argument between the two future mother...
+This song was performed at the exhibition of the bride’s dowry, as...

 Jerusalem National Sound Archives placement: Y2096/6 Referenced and notated in: El ciclo de la vida, pg.
 194, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This Bulgarian dowry song is an argument between the two future mother...
+This song was performed at the exhibition of the bride’s dowry, as mocking...

-From Arboleras vol. 1 - Sephardic cancionero and coplas oral tradition,1996 This Bulgarian dowry song is an argument between the two future mother in laws.
-That of the groom claims that the bride’s mother is...
+From Arboleras vol. 1 - Sephardic cancionero and coplas oral tradition,1996 This song was performed at the exhibition of the bride’s dowry, as mocking dialogue-dispute between the groom´s mother and the bride´s mother, the two...

-Jerusalem National Sound Archives placement: Y2091/2 Referenced and notated in: El ciclo de la vida, pg.
-278, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This song was traditionally sung to the groom's mother, when she welcomes her...
+Jerusalem National Sound Archives placement: YCD5216/57 Referenced and notated in: El ciclo de la vida, pg.
+226, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+During the bride’s bath, an event attended only by women, that, in both...